-July 3 through July 5, 2015, Carowinds offers free park admission to all active, inactive or retired service members.
-Military discounts will also be available at various retail locations throughout the park.
+July 2 through July 4, Carowinds offers free park admission to all active, inactive or retired service members.

 All veterans are eligible for Home Depot's 10% military discount on July 4th with a DoD-issued ID, a DD214 or a Veterans Driver’s License.

-The Kings Dominion amusement park in central Virginia is offering free admission for active, inactive or retired service members on July 4 and 5, 2015.
-Service members may also purchase tickets for family and friends at a discounted price for up to six tickets.
+The Kings Dominion amusement park in central Virginia is offering free admission for active, inactive or retired service members July 2-4, 2016.

-All military members – active and retired -- will receive free admission to King’s Island, an amusement and water park in Ohio July 3-5, 2015.
-They are also offering discounted tickets for family members.
+Military members will receive free admission to King’s Island, an amusement and water park in Ohio July 2-4.
+They are also offering discounted tickets for up to six family members.

-Lowe's is offering their 10% military discount to military personnel in active, reserve or retired status, as well as retired veterans and those receiving VA benefits on July 4th.
+Lowe's is offering their 10% military discount to military personnel in active, reserve or retired status, as well as veterans on July 4th.